alterthefuture/modmail/README.md

     * Custom Prefix
     * Custom Bot Activity
 * Blacklist
-    * Blacklist users from viewing bot
+    * Blacklist users from using the bot
     * Unblacklist users
     * Show blacklisted users
 For help with these commands type `?help`